skylight-hq/skylight.digital/_blog_posts/darpa_proposal_story.md

 image_description: Stylized image of the DARPA logo conveying the concept of the Internet of Things.
 image_display: true
 order: 1100
-tags: [digital services delivery, internet of things, robert read]
+tags: [internet of things, digital services delivery, robert read]
 excerpt: A brief story of our experience submitting a proposal to DARPA to conduct research on the latest Low Power Wide Area Network technology.
 authors:
   - Robert Read